David-Aqeel/Project-1-MASTERMIND/README.md

 //clicking 'Start Game' will start the game

-//'Game rules' and 'high score list' will be a single static page
+//#can 'Game rules' and 'high score list' be modals?###

 //When player clicks 'start game' will be taken to the main game.

+// manipulate dom to go to game view.

 // game will have the name top center, with the answer hidden behind the name